iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 | unsigned long    | recv_bytes      | Number of bytes received from the locator.                                           |
 +------------------+-----------------+--------------------------------------------------------------------------------------+

+.. _run_time_configuration--shared-memory-transport-configuration-options:

 Shared-Memory Transport Configuration Options
 ---------------------------------------------

+..
+    Sect<7.4.5.6>

 The following table summarizes the transport configuration options that are unique to the ``shmem`` transport.
 This transport type is supported Unix-like platforms with POSIX/XSI shared memory and on Windows platforms.
 The shared memory transport type can only provide communication between transport instances on the same host.
-As part of transport negotiation (see :ref:`Using Mixed Transports`), if there are multiple transport instances available for communication between hosts, the shared memory transport instances will be skipped so that other types can be used.
+As part of transport negotiation (see :ref:`run_time_configuration--using-mixed-transports`), if there are multiple transport instances available for communication between hosts, the shared memory transport instances will be skipped so that other types can be used.

+.. _run_time_configuration--reftable25:

-**Table 7-18 Shared-Memory Transport Configuration Options**
+**Table  Shared-Memory Transport Configuration Options**

 +---------------------------------+---------------------------------------------------------------------------+----------------------------------+
 | Option                          | Description                                                               | Default                          |